ElenaZinn/MyTicket/README.md

 # MyTicket
-Store concert, movies and musical tickets in the form of electronic tickets
+Store concert, movies and musical tickets in the form of electronic tickets.
+Code by using DeepClaude.

 ## Supports: